Frequently Asked Questions

 You must register at each center where you participate.
 You may join one center or all four.
 All registrations are free.

 Project FIND’s Homeless In-Reach program works with homeless men and women age 60 and over.
-Come to the Woodstock or Coffeehouse Senior Center and sign up as a member.
+Come to the Woodstock or Coffeehouse Older Adult Center and sign up as a member.
 At the Woodstock you can take a shower, get some clean clothes.
 At either location you can get a free meal.
 We can help you obtain benefits to which you are entitled, replace lost or stolen identification, get shelter or transitional housing, and begin the process of obtaining a new permanent home.